African elephant: Feeding

-While feeding, the African elephant uses its trunk to pluck leaves and its tusk to tear at branches, which can cause enormous damage to foliage.
-Fermentation of the food takes place in the hindgut, thus enabling large food intakes.
-The large size and hindgut of the African elephant also allows for digestion of various plant parts, including fibrous stems, bark and roots.
+While feeding, the African elephant uses its trunk to pluck leaves and its tusks to tear at branches, which can cause enormous damage to foliage.
+Fermentation of the food takes place in the hindgut, enabling large food intakes.
+The large size and hindgut of the African elephant also allows for the digestion of various plant parts, including fibrous stems, bark and roots.

+African elephants aid in germination of seeds thanks to their large stomachs; as they are able to cover a large area within one day, they spread seeds from different trees rapidly.
+The elephants graze on the trees and consume seeds from them, and then, with the seed passing through the gastrointestinal tract and then secreted out, the seeds are fertilized and ready to grow.
+The germination via elephants prevents plant competition and removes the requirement for some seeds to be wind-blown to grow, or the process of random germination.
+The diversity of plants and trees that can grow through this process also increases because the dung piles can contain upwards of 10 different tree species, with some containing traces of 50 trees and above.

 Intelligence

 African elephants are highly intelligent.
 They have a very large and highly convoluted neocortex, a trait they share with humans, apes and some dolphin species.
-They are amongst the world's most intelligent species.
+They are among the world's most intelligent species.
 With a mass of just over 5 kg, the elephant brain is larger than that of any other terrestrial animal.
 The elephant's brain is similar to a human brain in terms of structure and complexity; the elephant's cortex has as many neurons as that of a human brain, suggesting convergent evolution.

 Elephants exhibit a wide variety of behaviours, including those associated with grief, learning, mimicry, art, play, a sense of humor, altruism, use of tools, compassion, cooperation, self-awareness, memory and possibly language.
-All of these behaviors point to a highly intelligent species that is thought to be equal with cetaceans and primates.
+All of these behaviors point to a highly intelligent species that is thought to be equal to cetaceans and primates.

+The African elephant's cognitive complexity includes behaviors indicative of empathy, problem-solving, and cooperative group behaviors.
+These traits underscore the evolutionary convergence of intelligence across species, similar to that seen in primates and cetaceans.